 The capacities that have been built through UNDP support and their utilisation hinges on several factors key among which is the availability of funding to implement developed policies and implement programmes for which capacity has been developed.
 Sustainability is predicated on success in demonstrating value, mobilising resources, and retaining skilled personnel.

 The work in this outcome area has remained narrowly focused and lacked new partnerships outside the traditional engagement with central government.
-Thus, the engagement with local authorities, civil society and the private sector on this outcome has been relatively weak
+Thus, the engagement with local authorities, civil society and the private sector on this outcome has been relatively weak.

 Monitoring and documentation have been weak creating voids in information.
 While processes have been central in the work of UNDP, progress reports have offered little by way of analysis of the processes, their trends and implications for UNDP.
 There has not been a deliberate effort to strengthen institutional memory.